IPv4 vs. IPv6: How the Upgrade Improves Routing EfficiencyAugust 5, 2015

-The NYIIX and LAIIX Peering Exchanges facilitate both numbering protocols for their members.
+The NYIIX Peering Exchange facilitates both numbering protocols for their members.

 How To Harmonize IPv4 and IPv6

-Dual Stack is one key to a harmonious coexistence between IPv4 and IPv6.
+Dual Stack is one key to harmonious coexistence between IPv4 and IPv6.

 When configuring router interfaces, addressing and routing protocols include both protocol numbers.